nasa-butterfly/web-material/science_team_resumes/gentemann_cv.md

 ## Science Teams, Working Groups, Organizing Committees:
 - National Academies of Sciences, Engineering, and Medicine
     - Standing Committee on Earth Science & Applications from Space (CESAS) (2012 – 2018; Co-Chair 2018 - 2020)
-    - Committee on Best Practices for a Future Open Code Policy for NASA Space Studies (10/2017-8/2018; Co-Chair)
+    - Committee on Best Practices for a Future Open Code Policy for NASA Space Studies (10/2017-8/2018; Co-Chair) [report]()
     - Intelligence Science and Technology Experts Group (ISTEG) (2015 – present)
     - Committee on a Framework for Analyzing the Needs for Continuity of NASA-Sustained Remote Sensing Observations of the Earth from Space (10/2013 – 6/2015)
 - Pangeo Steering Council (2020 – present)